PaulRill00/PaulRill00/README.md

 ### 👨🏻‍💻 &nbsp;About Me

 💡 &nbsp;I like to explore new technologies and develop software solutions and quick hacks.\
-🎓 &nbsp;I'm studied Software-Engineering at the University of Applied Sciences Windesheim.\
+🎓 &nbsp;I studied Software-Engineering at the University of Applied Sciences Windesheim.\
 ✒️ &nbsp;I work for a company called [Print.one](https://print.one), where we make it easier to send Direct Mail.\
 ✍️ &nbsp;In my free time, I run a development team at [Damage Inc](https://dmginc.gg/).\
 ✉️ &nbsp;You can shoot me an email at paulrill2000@outlook.com!
 I'll try to respond as soon as I can.